-The ZEUS IFA ANA HEp-2 Test System is designed to detect the presence of circulating ANA in human sera.
-The assay employs tissue cell culture substrate and goat anti-human immunoglobulin adjusted for optimum use and free of nonspecific background staining.
+The ZEUS ANA HEp-2 Test System is designed to detect the presence of circulating ANA in human sera.
+The system employs tissue cell culture substrate and goat anti-human immunoglobulin adjusted for optimum use and free of nonspecific background staining.
 The reaction occurs in two steps:

-- 1. Step one is the sample incubation where any ANA present in the patient sample may bind to the cell substrate, forming an antigen-antibody complex.
-Other serum components are subsequently washed away. - 2.
-Step two is the Conjugate incubation where the anti-human immunoglobulin labeled with FITC is allowed to react with any human immunoglobulin that bound to the substrate during the sample incubation.
-This will form a stable antigen-antibody-Conjugate complex at the location where the initial patient antibody bound to the cell substrate.
-Excess Conjugate is subsequently washed away.
+- 1. During the first (sample) incubation, any ANA present in the patient sample may bind to the cell substrate, forming an antigen-antibody complex.
+Other serum components are subsequently washed away. - During the second (conjugate) incubation, anti-human immunoglobulin labeled with FITC is allowed to react with any human immunoglobulin that bound to the substrate during the sample incubation.
+This will form a stable antigen-antibody-conjugate complex at the location where the initial patient antibody bound to the cell substrate.
+Excess conjugate is subsequently washed away. - 3.
 The results of the assay can be visualized using a properly equipped fluorescent microscope.
 Any positive reactions will appear as apple-green fluorescent staining within the cell.
 If the sample had no specific ANA, there will be no distinct nuclear staining of the cell.